 Our organization was formed in 1998 following the 1997 Mill Fire which started on Forest Service land by recreational shooters..
 Citizens rallied against the dangers thought to arise from a shooting range below our community.
 The Front Country Alliance was created as a means to address these threats.
 It became clear that as residents of the WUI (Wildland urban interface), we needed to take more responsibility for OUR properties and what we could do to make them more fire safe.
 In 1999, mentored by California Department of Forestry (CDF - now CAL FIRE) Battalion Chief Steve Faris, the mountain came together to form the Mountain Rim Fire Safe Council.
 Our Council joined Chief Faris in spreading the word and ultimately help create more than 14 councils throughout the Inland Empire.

 In 2000, we attained official 501(c)3 status.
-In the past 18 years, MRFSC has received more than $1,000,000 in grants, which have been used used for fuels reduction and fire prevention education in the Rim Communities from Crestline to Green Valley Lake (110 square miles).
+In the past 19 years, MRFSC has received almost $2,000,000 in grants, which have been used used for fuels reduction and fire prevention education in the Rim Communities from Crestline to Green Valley Lake (110 square miles).
 We have funded innumerable Community Chipper Days (even before the County started its program), Adopt-A-Hydrant and Smoke alarm and brush removal assistance programs.
 In 2002, 2004 and 2007 we contributed to the publication of the informative "Living with Wildfire in the Inland Empire" multi-page newspaper inserts, distributed across the mountain and throughout the Inland Empire in conjunction with The Sun newspaper.
 MRFSC actively led in the organization of the Inland Empire Fire Safe Alliance (IEFSA), a coalition of 14 fire safe councils which meets bi-monthly with agency partners to discuss successes, challenges and activity updates.

 In 2015, MRFSC was awarded $165,000 in grants from CAL FIRE's State Responsibility Area Fire Prevention Fund Grant Program.
 These grants were for Mountain Top Chipper Days, Crest Forest Fire Safe Demonstration Sites, Abatement Assistance & Advocacy, MRFSC Community Wildfire Protection Plan, and a Web-based Map Interface.